 5. Set a reminder on your phone now to book early for Christmas events you missed out on this year

 I’ve had quite a few friends tell me they missed out on events they wanted to see, or the Santa they wanted to visit had sold out by the time they got around to booking.
-Father Christmas at Cardiff Castle, for example, usually sells out in November.
+Father Christmas at Pugh’s and Cardiff Castle, for example, both usually sell out in October.
 Set a reminder on your phone now, or make a note in your diary or calendar for the start of October (and make sure it repeats that reminder every week), to book early.
 Also sign up to the mailing lists for venues you are interested in so that you are the first to hear when tickets go on sale.
 (For those of you in Cardiff looking for inspiration of what you may have missed this year, see my bumper Christmas events guide.)

 6. Make a note of things you need to buy for next Christmas now

 Maybe you realised too late that you didn’t have enough glasses/cutlery/serving platters.
-Or maybe you really wanted to do Elf on the Shelf/ A Christmas Eve box/ a Christmas book advent etc but weren’t organised enough.
+Or maybe you really wanted to do Elf on the Shelf/ a Christmas Eve box/ a Christmas book advent etc but weren’t organised enough.
 Again, set a reminder on your phone or in your diary for October, or add it to your Amazon buy later basket, as chances are, you’ll forget and have the same last-minute panic as this year.

 7. Pick up food recycling and regular recycling bags and store them with your Christmas stuff